Jeffrey de Visscher

-Club career
+Career

-FC Twente
+Twente

 Born in Almelo, Netherlands, De Visscher joined FC Twente at the age of 14 and went on to sign professional terms with the club at the age of 18.
 He struggled to make the impact he was predicted to.
 However, after a successful loan spell at FC Emmen followed, and while he was there, he impressed his coach at FC Twente to the extent that De Visscher was offered a three-year deal with the club.
 However, he only played 21 games in two seasons, and was eventually moved out on loan to Heracles Almelo, where he helped the club gain promotion to the Eredivisie.

 De Graafschap

 De Visscher signed a two-year deal with De Graafschap once his contract with FC Twente had ended, and helped the club become champions of the Eerste Divisie.

 Aberdeen

 In May 2007, De Visscher signed a two-year deal with Aberdeen.
 He made a promising debut in a friendly against non-league Cove Rangers.
 He made only 16 starting appearances in his first season, however he did manage two goals in the Scottish Cup, one came in a reply against Falkirk and the other came against Celtic in a quarter-final tie.
 Aberdeen were later knocked out in the semi-finals against lower opposition; Queen of the South.

 In the SPL he made a lot of substitute appearances, and towards the end of the season, he began to be a first team regular.
 De Visscher's only league goal came against Hearts in a 4–1 defeat.

 During the summer of 2008, Aberdeen manager Jimmy Calderwood told an Aberdeen local paper, to expect big things from the Dutch winger.
 Subsequently, he was handed the number 17 shirt for Aberdeen's season of 2008–2009.